vueuse/schema-org/docs/guide/debugging.md

 </template>
 ```

 Now you can visually see the output.
-The component will also `console.log` the graph for you.

 Want to see what it looks like?
 Scroll down, it's embedded on every page of these docs.